Experts: People with Down Syndrome “Able to Do Anything, But at a Different Rate”

 “The biggest misconception that people have is that those with Down syndrome can’t do pretty much anything that individuals without Down syndrome can,” says Ignacio Tapia, M.D., a pediatric pulmonologist with the University of Miami Health System, who specializes in treating children with DS.

-“I have heard countless times, from both my patients and my friends who have children with DS, that one of the hardest things they have dealt with was the constant pressure to terminate their pregnancy.
-Whether it be from friends, family, or the medical professionals they interacted with, this made them feel like their (future) child would be a burden to their family and society,” she says.
-“My counseling has changed over the years after having my own child with Down syndrome.”
+“I have heard countless times, from both my patients and my friends who have children with DS, that one of the hardest things they have dealt with was the constant pressure to terminate their pregnancy,” she says.
+“Whether it came from friends, family, or the medical professionals they interacted with, this made them feel like their future child would be a burden to their family and society.”

-“Our son goes to school, has two younger brothers (to whom he’s the best big brother), is so kind and loving and loved by so many people,” she says.
-“Our Saturdays are filled with his activities — he has swimming, dance class, and soccer.
-He has made our lives so much better, and we are both better doctors because of him.
-He is definitely not a burden to us or to society.
+“Our son has made our lives so much better, and we are both better doctors because of him,” Dr. Thorson says.
+“He is definitely not a burden to us or to society.
 We have high hopes for him for the future and know that he will make a positive impact on this world.”

 “Sometimes, when parents see their child with a disability in distress, they tend to be overprotective,” Dr. Tapia says.
 “But, part of becoming an adult is learning to live with frustration.
 We should teach all children that frustration is normal.
 It’s all about how we react in these situations.
 It’s a skill they need to develop through exposure.”

-This same approach — pairing patience with the potential for overcoming challenges — can be helpful for anyone who works with, cares for or socializes with people with Down syndrome.
+This same approach — pairing patience with the potential for overcoming challenges — can be helpful for anyone who works with, cares for, or socializes with people with Down syndrome.

 “When you encounter an individual with DS, don’t assume that they are totally different from you,” Dr. Tapia says.
 “This is a problem that’s reported to me by many families.
 One family with a boy with DS and his sister, who doesn’t have the condition, came in for a visit.
 His sister, who was maybe 10 years old, told me that when they are together on the playground, the other kids assume that her brother doesn’t ‘get anything.’
 They say, ‘So, this is how you get onto the slide’ or how to use whatever thing they are playing with.
 And his sister told me, ‘It’s so ridiculous because they should just talk to him normally, like I do.’”